OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Critical_Strike_System.md

 - **Implementation**: Complete

 ## Overview

+**Game Rule Summary**: Critical strikes let you deal extra damage when you get lucky.
+Every attack or spell has a chance to "crit" for bonus damage - melee and archery crits do 10-100% extra damage against monsters but only 10-50% against other players to keep PvP balanced.
+The more critical hit items and abilities you have, the more often you'll land these devastating strikes.

 The critical strike system provides a chance for attacks and spells to deal additional damage.
 Different systems exist for melee, archery, and spell critical strikes with distinct caps, calculations, and modifiers.

 ## Core Mechanics

 ### Critical Strike Types

+**Game Rule Summary**: There are different types of critical strikes for different combat styles.
+Melee fighters crit with weapons, archers crit with bows, spellcasters crit with damage spells, and some can even crit with debuffs to make them more effective.
+Each type has its own chance calculation but they all follow similar damage rules.

 #### 1. Melee Critical Strikes
 ```csharp